Wilsons Promontory

-Wilsons Promontory, also known as Yiruk and Wamoon in the Gunai and Boonwurrung languages respectively, is a peninsula that forms the southernmost part of the Australian mainland, located in the state of Victoria.
+Wilsons Promontory is a peninsula that forms the southernmost part of the Australian mainland, located in the state of Victoria.

 South Point at 39°08′06″S 146°22′32″E is the southernmost tip of Wilsons Promontory and hence of mainland Australia.
 Located at nearby South East Point, (39°07′S 146°25′E) is the Wilsons Promontory Lighthouse.
 Most of the peninsula is protected by the Wilsons Promontory National Park and the Wilsons Promontory Marine National Park.

 Human history

 The promontory was first occupied by indigenous Koori people at least 6,500 years prior to European arrival.
 Middens along the western coast indicate that the inhabitants subsisted on a seafood diet.

 The promontory is mentioned in dreamtime stories, including the Bollum-Baukan, Loo-errn and Tiddalik myths.
 It is considered the home of the spirit ancestor of the Brataualung clan - Loo-errn.
 The area remains highly significant to the Gunai/Kurnai and the Boon wurrung people, who consider the promontory to be their traditional country/land.

 The first European to see the promontory was George Bass in January 1798.
 He initially referred to it as "Furneaux's Land" in his diary, believing it to be what Captain Furneaux had previously seen.
 But on returning to Port Jackson and consulting Matthew Flinders he was convinced that the location was so different it could not be that land.
-Bass and Flinders recommended the name Wilsons Promontory to Governor Hunter, honouring Flinders's friend from London Thomas Wilson.
-Little is known of Wilson except that he was a merchant engaged in trade with Australia.

 Seal hunting was conducted in the area in the 19th century.
 Shore-based whaling was also carried out in a cove at Wilsons Promontory from at least 1837.
 It was still underway in 1843 at Lady's Bay (Refuge Cove).

 Throughout the 1880s and '90s a public campaign to protect the area as a national park was waged, including by the Field Naturalists' Club of Victoria.
 The promontory has been a national park, to one degree or another, since 1898.
 Wilsons Promontory National Park, also known locally as "the Prom", contains the largest coastal wilderness area in Victoria.
 Until the 1930s, when the road was completed, it was accessible only by boat.
 The site was closed to the public during World War II, as it was used as a commando training ground.
 The only settlement within Wilsons Promontory is Tidal River which lies 30 km south of the park boundary and is the focus for tourism and recreation.
 This park is managed by Parks Victoria.